TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 Thread Objects
 --------------

-The :class:`Thread` class represents an activity that is run in a separate thread of control.
+The :class:`Thread` kundi represents an activity that is run in a separate thread of control.
 There are two ways to specify the activity: by passing a callable object to the constructor, or by overriding the :meth:`~Thread.run` method in a subclass.
 No other methods (except for the constructor) should be